leonp/thisdaysportion/_drafts/in-defence-of-inline-links.md

 It is also possible to _render_ links in a Markdown document as what I’ll call _reference hyperlinks_.
 You don’t see many reference hyperlinks in the wild.
 They mimic academic footnotes – a number in brackets after some text which links to a footnote at the bottom of your web page, which in turn will link to a source.

 [This is an inline hyperlink](https://en.wikipedia.org/wiki/Hyperlink).
 You see hundreds of them every day.

-They’re also more usable – and readable – than reference links, an epochal development in the construction of texts, possibly the main reason hypertext is more powerful than print.
+They’re more usable – and readable – than reference links, an epochal development in the construction of texts, possibly the main reason hypertext is more powerful than print.

 Why?
 Well...